xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ What happens if no user burns or swaps during the daily cycle?
+## ◽️ What would be the scenario if, throughout the course of a daily cycle, there are no instances of users performing either token swapping or burning activities?

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ What happens if no user burns but swaps or vice versa during the daily cycle?
+## ◽️ What transpires if, during the daily cycle, all user activity is limited to either solely swapping or exclusively burning tokens, with no mix of the two actions?

 <br>